maddn/topology/README.md

 `primary` interface.
 This will be the default loopback interface used by the other services if one isn't explicitly given (for example for BGP and PCE peering).

+Link and network interface IP address are only configured when the `physical‑interfaces` container is present.
+If using the below services on an existing network where the IP addresses are already configured, `physical‑interfaces` can be ommitted, however the `ip‑connectivity` service must be still be created with the loopback addresses as it is a pre-requisite for the other services.

 ### Base Configuration